 The heavier tackle allows the angler to usually catch the fish faster which increases the survival rate of the large fish by catching them sooner instead of having drawn out long bouts.
 In the Galapagos when we are covering large bodies of water we like to troll large lures and teasers.
 Some anglers prefer to pitch baits with circle hooks and this is a wonderful technique that allows to see the bite.
 Pitch baits require precise teasing, teamwork from the crew and usually a bit more experience demanded from the angler.

-Fishing Seasons For Blue Marlin
+Best Seasons For Blue Marlin Fishing Charters

 WHY CHARTER WITH US